SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch20:signals_fundamental_concepts.md

    * SIGPOLL: This signal is derived from System V, and is a synonym for `SIGIO` on Linux.

+     > SIGIO: Using the `fcntl(2)` system call, it is possible to arrange for this
+     > signal to be generated when an I/O event (e.g., input becoming available)
+     > occurs on certain types of open file descriptors, such as those for terminals
+     > and sockets.
+This feature is described further in Section 63.3.

-   * SIGPROF: The kernel generates this signal upon the expiration of a profiling timer set by a call to `setitimer(2)` (Section 23.1).
+   * SIGPROF: The kernel generates this signal upon the expiration of a **profiling timer** set by a call to `setitimer(2)` (Section 23.1).

      A profiling timer is one that counts the CPU time used by a process.
-Unlike a virtual timer (see `SIGVTALRM` below), a profiling timer counts CPU time used in both user mode and kernel mode.
+Unlike a virtual timer (see `SIGVTALRM` below), a profiling timer counts CPU time used **in both user mode and kernel mode**.

    * SIGPWR: This is the `power failure signal`.
 On systems that have an uninterruptible power supply (UPS), it is possible to set up a daemon